erpc-io/eRPC/README.md

 ## Supported NICs:
  * UDP over Ethernet mode:
    * ConnectX-4 or newer Mellanox Ethernet NICs: Use `DTRANSPORT=raw`
+   * DPDK-compatible NICs that support flow-director: Use `DTRANSPORT=dpdk`
+     * Intel 82599 and Intel X710 NICs have been tested
+     * Virtual NICs have not been tested
-   * Any DPDK-compatible NICs: Use `DTRANSPORT=dpdk`. `raw` transport is faster for Mellanox NICs, which also support DPDK.
+     * `raw` transport is faster for Mellanox NICs, which also support DPDK
-   * ConnectX-3 and older Mellanox NICs are supported in eRPC's RoCE mode
+   * ConnectX-3 Ethernet NICs are supported in eRPC's RoCE mode
- * InfiniBand mode (`DTRANSPORT=infiniband`): Any InfiniBand-compliant NICs
+ * Any InfiniBand-compliant NICs: Use `DTRANSPORT=infiniband`
- * RoCE mode: Any RoCE-compilant NICs
+ * Any RoCE-compilant NICs: Coming soon.
- * Mellanox drivers specially optimized for eRPC are available in the `drivers` directory.
+ * Mellanox drivers optimized specially for eRPC are available in the `drivers` directory

 ## Configuring and running the provided applications
  * The `apps` directory contains a suite of benchmarks and examples.
 The